 This pose mainly works on abdominal muscles and so this pose is very effective for the treatment of menstrual cramps.

 Breathing exercises if practiced along with yoga poses provide fast relief for women suffering from menstrual cramps.
 The breathing exercise which involves shallow and deep breathing is important for menstrual cramps.

-- Poses involving inversions should be avoided as they obstruct the normal flow of blood during menstruation.
+- Avoid poses involving inversions.
+They obstruct the normal flow of blood during menstruation.

 - Practicing inverted or twisted poses may sometime result in fibroids and cancers